shereedietel/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
 Always strive to write code that is easy to read and understand, not just for others but also for your future self."

 This reminder emphasizes the importance of clear and concise programming practices, as they contribute significantly to the long-term health and adaptability of a software project.
 Additionally, it highlights the value of considering both present and future developers who will interact with the code, including the possibility of returning to it after a period of time.
 In essence, simplicity in programming often reflects a deeper understanding of the problem at hand and a consideration for the broader context and lifecycle of the code.

+# 2023-12-31
+- Today's programming wisdom is to always prioritize code readability and maintainability.
+This means writing concise, well-structured, and easy-to-understand code that can be easily modified and expanded as needed.
+To achieve this, follow these best practices:

+1. Use clear variable and function names that describe their purpose and use appropriate naming conventions.
+2. Organize code into logical blocks and sections, using the appropriate data structures and control flow statements.
+3. Comment your code, especially for complex or critical sections that may be difficult to understand without explanation.
+Be concise and to the point.
+Avoid excessive commenting.
+4. Write modular code by creating reusable functions and classes that perform specific tasks and can easily be reused throughout your project.
+5. Follow coding conventions and standards that are common in your programming language and community.
+These can include naming convention, indentation, spacing, etc.
+6. Test and validate your work by writing unit tests and using code verification tools.
+Ensure that your codes functions as intended and that it handles edge cases and errors gracefully.
+7. Continuously learn and improve your skills by reading, attending workshops, participating in discussions, or seeking out mentors.
+Staying up-do-date with new technologies and best-practices is crucial for becoming a proficient programmer.